Konica Minolta Receives BLI PRO Award from Keypoint Intelligence

-Ramsey, NJ, July 14, 2022 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, is proud to announce it has won a Buyers Lab (BLI) 2022 Color PRO Award from Keypoint Intelligence for its AccurioPress C7100 with EFI Fiery IC-319 Print Server in the Outstanding Mid-Volume CMYK Production Device category.
+MISSISSAUGA, Ontario, July 19, 2022 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, is proud to announce it has won a Buyers Lab (BLI) 2022 Colour PRO Award from Keypoint Intelligence for its AccurioPress C7100 with EFI Fiery IC-319 Print Server in the Outstanding Mid-Volume CMYK Production Device category.
 The AccurioPress C7100 was launched worldwide in July of 2021, and the company is pleased to capture this important accolade.

 Konica Minolta’s AccurioPress C7100/C7090 toner press series runs at 100/90ppm.
 A range of technology and software innovations help customers to focus on agility, expansion and operational efficiency.
 Print service providers benefit through advanced automation, fewer human touchpoints and improved total cost of ownership (TCO).